Welcome to CenenHerrera.net

 Cenen held the position of Senior Credit Officer (prior to his retirement at ADB), and after working for about 22 years (1984-2006) in multilateral banking across Asia, Europe, Australia and North America, Cenen joined a leading global Business Consultancy firm (UHY Advisors headquartered at Albany, New York from 2006-2009) to become their Senior Enterprise Risk Management (ERM) Consultant with assignments in Iowa, California, New York, Arizona, Florida, Kansas, U.S.A., Copenhagen, Denmark, and London, United Kingdom.
 While at UHY, Cenen was assigned as a Senior ERM Consultant at Charles Schwab, Advent Software, Corel Corporation, and other U.S. companies.

-Prior to his appointment to the U.S. Civil Service (2012), Cenen was the Vice President and Chief Financial Officer/Chief Advisor to the President of a U.S. based Restoration Company headquartered in Iowa, U.S.A.
+Prior to his appointment as a professional staff to the U.S. Civil Service (2012), Cenen was the Vice President and Chief Financial Officer/Chief Advisor to the President of a U.S. based Restoration Company headquartered in Iowa, U.S.A.
 (LJ Roth Reconstruction, Inc. from 2009-2012), which has over 50 years of industry experience.
 Cenen reported directly to the Chief Executive Officer, member of the Executive Committee, and handled Finance, Human Relations, Information Technology, and Administrative Functions such as representing the company to Iowa Tax Authorities and Legal Counsel.
 Cenen was responsible for generating multi-million-dollar borrowing headroom/programs annually (we never missed a payroll during the great economic challenge of 2008-2012).
 Apart from introducing and effectively implementing open-book-management to enhance governance, continuous improvement for operational efficiency, and strategic synergy across functionalities, Cenen was also the editor-in-chief of the company’s quarterly newsletter.

 From 2000 to 2006, Cenen was a Guest Lecturer in International Finance at the Bangko Sentral ng Pilipinas Institute (Central Bank of the Philippines), Faculty member of the Accountancy Department at De La Salle University, Adjunct Accounting Professor at Las Pinas Colleges, and Jose Rizal University, Member of the Board of Directors of Bulusan Institute, and was the Independent Auditor of Angelorum School.
 Cenen was also a Guest Lecturer at the M.A.
 Accountancy Program of De La Salle University.